 where $\mathbf{H}$ is a homogeneous function of its arguments ---i.e. $\mathbf{H}(\bmzero)=\bmzero$.
 It follows then that a solution to the initial value problem

 is given (trivially) by $\hat{\mathbf{X}}=0$.
-Moreover, following Kato's theorem it follows this is the unique solution.
+Moreover, from Kato's theorem it follows that this is the unique solution.
 Thus, the zero-quantities must vanish on $\big{[}\tau_\star, 1\big{)}\times \mathcal{S}$.
 That is, the solution $\breve{\mathbf{u}}$ to the conformal evolution equations implies a solution to the extended conformal Einstein field equations over the latter domain. \end{proof}

 From the above statement, making use of the relation between the extended conformal Einstein field equations and the actual Einstein field equations ---see Proposition 8.3 in 208 --- in \cite{CFEBook} it follows the following: